HELENA AND AURORA RANGE (BUNGALBIN)

 People of the Kalamaia Kapurn Nation

-The Kalamaia Kapurn people believe that the Helena and Aurora Ranges (Bungalbin) needs to be given back to them.
+The Kalamaia Kapurn believe that the Helena and Aurora Ranges (Bungalbin) needs to be given back to them.
 That their ‘ownership’ or custodianship of this land be recognised by both Federal Government and State Government, as well as government departments (eg. Department of Biodiversity, Conservatrion and Attractions, Forest Products Commission, Department of Primary Industries and Regional Development).

+The Kalamaia Kapurn do not want mining on Bungalbin (Helena and Aurora Range).
 The whole of Helena and Aurora Range (Bungalbin) is considered to be sacred and in need of protection.

 Aboriginal Sites on Helena and Aurora Range (Bungalbin)

-On Helena and Aurora Range (Bungalbin), there are a total of 16 Aboriginal sites that have been lodged on the Register: seven were Registered in December 2016 and the remaining 11 sites are referred to as Other Heritage Places (source for registered sites: Department of Aboriginal Affairs (DAA) website and Aboriginal Heritage Inquiry System viewed 9 February 2017; source for other sites: Department of Aboriginal Affairs (DIA) website, December 2011; viewed 15 January 2012).
+On Helena and Aurora Range (Bungalbin), there are a total of 16 Aboriginal sites that have been lodged on the Register: seven of these were Registered in December 2016 and the remaining 11 sites are referred to as Other Heritage Places (source for registered sites: Department of Aboriginal Affairs (DAA) website and Aboriginal Heritage Inquiry System viewed 9 February 2017; source for other sites: Department of Aboriginal Affairs (DIA) website, December 2011; viewed 15 January 2012).
 Other Heritage Places have yet to be fully assessed by the Aboriginal Cultural Material Committee (ACMC).
 Five of the 11 'Other' sites have been given the status of ‘insufficient information’.
 The 16 sites are listed under Aboriginal Sites on Bungalbin

 Not all Aboriginal sites are recorded on the Register and some sites may no longer exist.
 However, “the Aboriginal Heritage Act 1972 protects all Aboriginal sites in Western Australia whether or not they are registered.”(DIA website, 15 January 2012).